Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Experiments

-For that, we consider the same setup as in the main paper Section~\ref{sec:exp1}, Figure~\ref{fig:curves}, left, i.e.\ strongly-monotone bi-linear objective functions distributed over the ring topology.
-We consider two cases: with and without stochastic noise $\sigma$, i.e. we fix $\sigma = 0$ and $\sigma = 100$.
-We decrease stepsize during training as $\gamma_k = \frac{\alpha}{k + \beta}$, where $k$ is the current iteration number.
-We set $\alpha = 40, \beta = 800$ in the noiseless case and $\alpha = 15, \beta = 150$ with $\sigma^2 = 100$.
-In Figure~\ref{fig:curves_dec} we can see that with decreasing stepsizes, algorithm indeed does not have a limiting accuracy, in contrast to constant stepsizes and the sublinearly converges to zero in both cases.
+For the experiments, we consider the same setup as in Section~\ref{sec:exp1} of the main text (see Figure~\ref{fig:curves}, left), i.e., strongly-monotone bilinear objective functions distributed over the network with the ring topology.
+We consider two cases: with and without stochastic noise, i.e., we fix either $\sigma = 0$, or $\sigma = 100$.
+During the training, we decrease the stepsize as $\gamma_k = \frac{\alpha}{k + \beta}$, where $k$ is the current iteration number.
+We set $\alpha = 40, \beta = 800$ in the noiseless case and $\alpha = 15, \beta = 150$ when $\sigma^2 = 100$.
+In Figure~\ref{fig:curves_dec}, we can see that the error decreases to zero with a sublinear rate.
+This is in contrast to the limiting behavior which we observe in Figure~\ref{fig:curves}, when the algorithm is not able to optimize below a certain threshold.
+Sublinear convergence may be expleined by the second and third terms in the estimate \eqref{t_sm}.